Skip to main content

 SEO and Content Writer

 PDFs landing in your folder as document.pdf or invoice (1).pdf are hard to find and match to the right record.
-You need the invoice number, PO, contract ID, or customer name right in the filename—without opening every file.
+This Power Automate flow uses PDF4me Parse Document to pull a value — invoice number, PO, contract ID, or customer name — from inside the PDF and saves the file with that value as its name.
+Three actions, no code: Get file content using path → Parse Document → Create file.
+Same content, findable filename, every time.

 What You Need Before You Start